Breckland District

 Breckland is a local government district in Norfolk, England.
-Its council is based in Dereham.
-The district had a population of 130,491 at the 2011 Census.
+Its council is based in Dereham, although the largest town is Thetford.
+The district also includes the towns of Attleborough, Swaffham and Watton, along with numerous villages and surrounding rural areas.

 The district derives its name from the Breckland landscape region, a gorse-covered sandy heath of south Norfolk and north Suffolk.
 The term "Breckland" dates back to at least the 13th century.

-The district is predominantly rural, with five market towns - Dereham, Thetford, Attleborough, Swaffham and Watton - and over 100 villages (full list below).
+The neighbouring districts are King's Lynn and West Norfolk, North Norfolk, Broadland, South Norfolk, Mid Suffolk and West Suffolk.

 History

-Breckland District was formed on 1 April 1974 by the merger of the municipal borough of Thetford, East Dereham Urban District, Swaffham Urban District, Wayland Rural District, Mitford and Launditch Rural District, and Swaffham Rural District.

-Politics

-The Council consists of 49 Councillors elected every four years, the last election being May 2019.

-It is currently controlled by the Conservative Party who won 37 of the 49 seats on the council at the last election.